Plexus · SLT Offsite

 04

-Roles blur.
 Agents do the work.
 Humans supervise, orchestrate, and make decisions.
-We need fewer, higher-calibre people with tech aptitude and pace of learning — not more people doing the same jobs with slightly different tools.
+Growth comes from compounding technology output — not adding bodies.
+Higher-calibre people with tech aptitude and pace of learning will deliver more than a larger team ever could.

 05